6 Signs You Just Had An Orgasm

 Advertisement

-Additionally, orgasms feel different to different people.
+Additionally, orgasms feel different to different people, and they can even feel different to the same person at different times.
 Sexologists even say that people with vulvas can have 14 different types of orgasm.
 That's right: one person can "experience wildly different orgasms” in different situations, Vanessa Marin, a sex therapist who specializes in teaching women how to orgasm, previously told Refinery29.

 Here's how to tell if you had an orgasm